Homeowners' & Condominium Associations

 - Vendor contracts

 How well an HOA or Condominium operates relies on the quality of the governing documents, and how closely the governing board holds to those documents.
-However, even under the best of circumstances, stuff happens.
-Let Macomber Law lend a hand in getting your HOA back on track before home values suffer.
+Even under the best of circumstances however, stuff happens.
+Bristol George will lend a hand and get your HOA back on track.
+Better to take action before home values suffer.

-In the interest of community cohesion, Macomber Law initially addresses an HOA problem in the least confrontational way possible.
-However, when a softball approach doesn't work, Macomber Law aggressively pursues its clients' interests to the fullest extent of the law.
+In the interest of community cohesion, Bristol George initially takes a non-confrontational stance.
+When a softball approach doesn't work, Bristol George changes gears and aggressively pursues its client's interests to the fullest extent of the law.

-Don't let housing values be affected by HOA community issues.
-Trust Macomber Law can get your HOA back on track.
+Don't let housing values suffer.
+Bristol George will get your HOA back on track.

-By Greg George, Attorney Coeur d’Alene, Idaho, October 3, 2017.
+Coeur d’Alene, Idaho, October 3, 2017.
 If you own residential or commercial land, you’ve probably seen Covenants, Conditions, and Restrictions (“CC&Rs”).
 Many landowners encounter CC&Rs when they purchase a home in a planned neighborhood overseen by a homeowner’s association (“HOA”).
 There are hundreds of HOAs in Kootenai County alone.
-Therefore, homebuyers…
+Therefore, homebuyers should know both what…

-Author: Brooks Schott, Law Clerk Reviewer: Art Macomber, Managing Attorney at Macomber Law, PLLC Date: September 26, 2017 Recent changes to the Idaho real property statutes in Idaho Code section 55-115 limit a homeowner association[i] board’s ability to use fines to enforce the covenants, conditions, and restrictions of the association.
+Author: Brooks Schott, Law Clerk Reviewer: Art Macomber, Managing Attorney at Bristol George, PLLC Date: September 26, 2017 Recent changes to the Idaho real property statutes in Idaho Code section 55-115 limit a homeowner association[i] board’s ability to use fines to enforce the covenants, conditions, and restrictions of the association.
 These changes limit a board’s…

 Published in the Idaho State Bar Advocate Magazine, September 2016.
 By Arthur B. Macomber Stability in the law provides certainty to business planning.
 This is especially true for nonprofit organizations, because they frequently operate on a shoestring and have volunteer directors and officers.
 Due to financial constraints, these organizations cannot easily afford high-priced corporate counsel…